HSR-KAN: Efficient Hyperspectral Image Super-Resolution via Kolmogorov-Arnold Networks: Experiment

 \subsection{Implementation Details}

-We use the PyTorch framework with code implementation and training on Nvidia A800 GPUs.
-The \textit{batch size} is set to 32.
-We use the \textit{Adam} optimizer with an initial learning rate of $4 \times 10^{-4}$.
-The learning rate is decayed by a factor of 0.1 every 100 epochs.
-All methods are trained for 1000 epochs.
+We implement our model using the PyTorch framework and conduct training on Nvidia A800 GPUs.
+The batch size is set to 32 to balance training stability and computational efficiency.
+The Adam optimizer is employed with an initial learning rate of $4 \times 10^{-4}$, which undergoes a decay by a factor of 0.1 every 100 epochs to ensure stable convergence.
+To achieve optimal performance, all models are trained for a total of 1000 epochs.

-For ease of comparison, we set the number of KAN-CAB layers $L$ to 4.
-All comparison methods follow the default settings in respective papers or open-source codes.
-We utilize the \textit{efficient-kan }\footnote{https://github.com/Blealtan/efficient-kan} library to implement the KAN layer.
-For fair comparison, we evaluate the computational efficiency and model size of all models on \textit{fvcore }\footnote{https://github.com/facebookresearch/fvcore}.
+For consistency in comparison, we set the number of KAN-CAB layers ($L$) to 4.
+All comparison methods strictly adhere to the default settings provided in their respective papers or official open-source implementations to ensure fair benchmarking.
+The KAN layer is implemented using the \textit{efficient-kan} library\footnote{\url{https://github.com/Blealtan/efficient-kan}}, which is specifically designed for efficient Kernel Attention Networks.
+To ensure an objective evaluation of computational efficiency and model complexity, we use \textit{fvcore}\footnote{\url{https://github.com/facebookresearch/fvcore}} to measure key performance indicators, including the number of parameters and floating-point operations per second (FLOPs).

 Ground Truth (GT) patches are cropped to 64 $\times$ 64, and then downsampled to 16 $\times$ 16 to serve as LR-HSI patches.
 The LR-HSI patches are generated from the GT patches by applying a Gaussian blur with a kernel size of 3$\times$3 and a standard deviation of 0.5.
 In addition, the spectral response function of the Nikon D700 camera~\cite{MSI} is used to generate HR-MSI patches.